 The State of California periodically mandates that cities provide additional housing, particularly affordable housing, and we recognize this need.
 However, we must not allow the City of Thousand Oaks to stray from its long-held principle of planning wisely.
 In May 2021 the City endorsed a proposed Land Use Map which will become effective when the City finalizes the General Plan update later in 2023.
 It will change zoning in several areas through out the city, including TO Blvd, the Oaks & Janss Malls.
 We don’t disagree with these locations.
-We do disagree with changing the Land Use for the 36 acre “Borchard Wetland” from 160 single family homes to Mixed Use.
+We do disagree with changing the Land Use for the 36 acre “Borchard Flood Plain Parcel” from 160 single family homes to Mixed Use.
 This could result in up to 1,100 units and allow 4 story buildings on a parcel which:

 -Is surrounded by single family homes